sa1181405/pbchocolate-private-writeups/jellyctf/misc/is_jelly_stuck/is_jelly_stuck.md

 ## Flag construction
 *"The flag is complete gibberish, but you'll know it when you're optimal!"*

 The crossword is the same shape as the Baba is You level given in `9 DOWN`.
-Following the optimal (shortest) solution, the player character passes through cells that spell the flag out (see `crosswordpath.mp4` in this directory).
+Following the optimal (shortest) solution, the player character passes through cells that spell the flag out (see `crosswordpath.mp4` in this directory, video by taodragon who found this!).

 Once following that path in your grid, you get the flag!